Azure-Samples/durable-functions-producer-consumer/README.md

 ### Deploy to Azure

+1. Open the solution in GitHub Codespaces or VS Code Dev Containers
+1. Login to Azure by running `az login`
+1. Execute `.\deploy.ps1 <subscription id> <resource group name> [location]`

-You can deploy the solution in this repo directly to Azure by simply executing `deploy.ps1` from PowerShell.
-You'll need to have [Azure PowerShell installed](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-2.4.0#install-the-azure-powershell-module-1) and your Azure Subscription ID handy.
-Upon completion, your subscription will have a new Resource Group (you'll name this when you execute `deploy.ps1`) with:
+Upon completion, your subscription will have the Resource Group you named above with:

 * Service Bus **Standard** namespace with a `sample` queue
 * Event Hub **Basic** namespace
   * A `collector` hub w/ 32 partitions - this is where each consumer posts messages when they consume from their source
   * A `sample` hub with 32 partitions - this is where the Producer will post messages for the EH scenario
+    * A `net5` consumer group for the .NET5-based Consumer Function
+    * A `net3` consumer group for the .NET3-based Consumer Function
 * Event Hub **Standard** namespace with Kafka enabled
   * A `sample` hub with 32 partitions - this is where the Producer will post messages using Kafka protocol for the EH-Kafka scenario
 * Azure Data Explorer **Dev** instance ingesting data from the above Event Hub
 * Azure Storage instance for use by the Durable Functions and the Storage Queue producer/consumer paths (`sample` queue created)
 * 1 Azure Function app with the Producer Function code
   * Application settings set to the connection strings of the Service Bus, Event Hub, and Azure Storage
-* 1 Azure Function app with the Consumer Function code
+* 1 Azure Function app with the .NET 3 (in-proc worker) Consumer Function code
   * Application settings set to the connection strings of the Service Bus, Event Hub, and Azure Storage
+* 1 Azure Function app with the .NET 5 (out-of-proc worker) Consumer Function code
+  * Application settings set to the connection strings of the Service Bus, Event Hub, and Azure Storage

 > Note: The deployment script sets up an initial deploy from GitHub to the created Function Apps.
-If you wish to change any behavior of this sample, you will need to manually publish your changes _after_ first deploying the sample.
-Additionally, any subsequent executions of `deploy.ps1` will reset the code to the state of `master` in this repo.
+If you wish to change any behavior of this sample, you will need to manually publish your changes _after_ first deploying the sample and then disconnecting the `ExternalGit` deployment from the Function App you're modifying.
+Additionally, any subsequent executions of `deploy.ps1` will reset the code to the state of `main` in this repo.

 Upon successful deployment you'll be given the HTTP POST URLs for each of the Producer endpoints.
 Using the sample payloads earlier in this Readme, you'll get a response like: